ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 ##### 1.1.5 Different Aspects of Data

 ###### Formats of Data
-- Structured data
+- Structured data: definite structure like table with rows and columns
-- Unstructured data
+- Semi-structured data: some structure like JSON, key-value or graph database
-- Semi-structured data
+- Unstructured data: no specific structure like photos, audio and video files

 ###### Scope of Data
 - Comprehensive: have access to all the data